 Laurie Schreiner, Ph.D.

-Laurie Schreiner, Ph.D., is currently professor and chair of the Department of Doctoral Higher Education at Azusa Pacific University in Southern California, and has spent 30 years in higher education as a psychology professor and associate academic dean after receiving her Ph.D. in psychology from the University of Tennessee.
-Co-author of The Student Satisfaction Inventory that is used on more than 1,600 campuses across the U.S. and Canada, Schreiner is also co-author of Helping Sophomores Succeed (2009) and has served on the board of the National Resource Center for First-Year Students and Students in Transition.
-She has published numerous journal articles and book chapters on positive psychology, engaged learning, sophomore success, faculty development, and advising.
-She also has consulted with more than 100 colleges and universities on issues of student success, strengths-based education, retention, academic advising, student satisfaction, and effective teaching strategies.
-She has been principal investigator on two federal grants to promote student success and retention, and has directed national projects on retention and student satisfaction.
-An award-winning teacher and researcher, her most recent publications include the edited book Thriving in Transitions: A Research-Based Approach to Student Success, an article on engaged learning in the Journal of Excellence in College Teaching, an article on student satisfaction and retention in the Journal of College Student Retention, and an article on the impact of faculty and staff on high-risk students for the Journal of College Student Development.
+Laurie A. Schreiner, Ph.D., is professor and chair of the Department of Higher Education at Azusa Pacific University in Southern California, and has spent 30 years in higher education as a psychology professor and associate academic dean after receiving her Ph.D. in Psychology from the University of Tennessee.
+Co-author of the Student Satisfaction Inventory (Noel-Levitz, Inc., 1994) that is used on more than 1,600 campuses across the U.S. and Canada, she is also co-author of Helping Sophomores Succeed (Jossey-Bass, 2009) and has served on the board of the National Resource Center for First-Year Students and Students in Transition.
+She has published numerous journal articles and book chapters on positive psychology, engaged learning, sophomore success, retention, faculty development, strengths-based teaching, and advising, and has consulted with more than 100 colleges and universities on issues of student success, strengths-based education, retention, academic advising, student satisfaction, and effective teaching strategies.
+Schreiner has been principal investigator on two federal grants to promote student success and retention, and has directed national projects on retention and student satisfaction.
+An award-winning teacher and researcher, her most recent work on college student thriving has studied more than 20,000 students from 150 universities across the U.S., Canada, and Australia and has led to numerous publications in About Campus magazine and most recently the edited book Thriving in Transitions: A Research-Based Approach to College Student Success (University of South Carolina, 2012).
+She has been at APU since 2002.